 Intrigued by family stories and clues he was given as a child, the modern day Ben Edwards embarked on a six year journey of discovery about his ancestors.
 Along the way he located fascinating artifacts including a painting of Captain Benjamin Edwards, as well as the sea captain’s 300-year-old family Bible with all of his handwritten family records.
 This research into his family and their connection to colonial Boston formed the basis for a children’s book called One April in Boston.
 Ben’s book teaches not only American history, but the power of imagination and the value of goal setting.
 It is currently being marketed as a film or made-for-TV movie.

 Ben Edwards has an extensive collection of rare documents and historic newspapers that he shares with tour participants both during the tour and online.
-He has lived in Boston’s Back Bay for more than a decade, knows the city inside out, and is happy to offer a wealth of information/suggestions to groups and families taking a private tour.
+He is founder and producer of Primary Source Audio — a series of audio products that brings primary sources to life for educators and history buffs.
+Ben has lived in Boston’s Back Bay for more than a decade, knows the city inside out, and is happy to offer a wealth of information/suggestions to groups and families taking a private tour.

 Follow Ben on Twitter @BostonHistory